Tooting Bec Asylum, Tooting Bec

 The layout of Tooting Bec was deliberately intended to follow that of the existing institutions at Leavesden and Caterham.
 It comprised two rows of ward blocks placed either side of a central group of administrative and service buildings.
 The ward blocks were all three-storeys high with a twenty-four-bed ward on each floor.
 Originally nine ward blocks (five for females and four for males) were planned although the initial construction included only seven (for female and 3 male) with space left for the two remaining blocks which were added in 1906.
 The scheme also included a block at each side for 'probationers' and one for attendants.

 The central group of buildings included a four-storey front block containing staff offices and rooms, and a single storey section to the rear which included stores, a dispensary, quarters for domestic staff, a laundry, boiler-house, gas-house and dynamo-house.
-Large water towers were placed either side of the domestics block and attached the the ends of two of the ward blocks.
+Large water towers were placed either side of the domestics block and attached the ends of two of the ward blocks.
 Two three-storey nurses homes were placed at the north of the site, each floor of which contained single rooms either side of a central corridor and a recreation room at one end.

 All the blocks were connected by covered walkways.
 The ward blocks were also connected at their far ends by fire-escape bridges on the first and second floors.
 These could also be used in fine weather as verandahs for patients unable to negotiate the stairs.